knative/func/docs/guides/developers_tutorial.md

 func create -l node -t http
 ```

-You can also create a Quarkus or a Golang project by providing `quarkus` or `go`
+You can also create a Quarkus, SpringBoog, Python or a Golang project by providing
-respectively to the `-l` flag.
-To create a project with a template for
+`quarkus`, `springboot`, `python` or `go` respectively to the `-l` flag.
-CloudEvents, provide `events` to the `-t` flag.
+To create a project with a template for CloudEvents, provide `events` to the `-t` flag.

 ### `func build`